KevinWMatthews/python-iterators/README.md

 # Introduction to Iterators in Python

-Exploration of Python generators and how they work.
+Exploration of Python iterators and how they work.

 Supporting content for
 [this blog post](https://blog.kevinwmatthews.com/iterators-in-python/).